codensolve/code-path/README.md

 #### Basic Requirements:

 - All code should be accessible from github.com.
-If you are using private repository, please provide access to id 'codensolve'.
+If you are using a private repository, please provide access to id 'codensolve'.
 In case of any doubt please check https://help.github.com/articles/inviting-collaborators-to-a-personal-repository/
 - All code should be executable and delivered with test cases.
 - Any frameworks or build tools can be used as long as complete projects are included with all instructions to execute it.
 - Detailed error/exception handling is not required, but encouraged